Faith and reason can be friends

-Yes, after all that serious evaluation of mine, I could see there was no logical reason preventing me from searching for evidence of God’s existence.
-There was certainly NO evidence available to prove that God doesn’t exist!
+Yes, after all that serious evaluation of mine, I could see there was no logical reason preventing me from checking out Christian faith, as well as searching for evidence of God’s presence; his existence!

 3. IS CHRISTIAN FAITH REASONABLE?

-Again, I came to find that there are just so many incorrect opinions, about Christianity, held within the broader community.
-(And look, I held many of those same opinions before checking it all out!)
-For example, it is a common belief that “recorded history does not verify that Jesus even existed, let alone died on a wooden cross”.
+Again, there are just so many negative opinions, existing about Christianity, held within the broader community.
+(And look, I had those same opinions before checking them out!)
+For example, it is a common belief that, “recorded history does not verify that Jesus even existed, let alone died on a wooden cross”.

 Wrong!
 It is recorded, according to mainstream historical scholars (i.e. experts who have no links to the Christian Church).
 Yes, there are genuine ‘historical documents‘ to support that Jesus lived and died as the Bible explains.